Residents try out new e-registration system to be used at Presidential Election

 The system will be piloted at three constituencies – Chua Chu Kang GRC, Tanjong Pagar GRC and Yuhua SMC.

-The entire process – from registering to casting the vote – will take less than five minutes.
-Residents Channel NewsAsia spoke with at trial welcomed the move, saying that the voting process was smoother and faster than before.
+The entire process – from registering to casting the vote – took less than five minutes at Saturday's trial.
+Residents Channel NewsAsia spoke with welcomed the move, saying that the voting process was smoother and faster than before.

 Feedback left at the roadshow was positive as well.